killerboduk1/Laravel-PhonebookAPI/README.md

 ## Sample Graphql Query and Mutation

-- First we need to Use this to get the authorization Bearer i added the " graphql-playground " package so that we can test the graphql API replace the email with your Users data
+- First we need to use this to get the authorization token to be used to access other endpoint.
+  I added the " graphql-playground " package so that we can test the graphql API replace the email with your Users data
 ```bash
 mutation {